 You need to upload and download files from an FTP server to

-support a legacy backup workflow.
+support a legacy transfer workflow.
 You will connect to an FTP

 server, authenticate using anonymous login, list available